-The Neurology Residency position at the Cummings School of Veterinary Medicine is a three year program designed to provide training in medical and surgical neurology and related fields.
+The Neurology Residency position at the Cummings School of Veterinary Medicine is a three-year program designed to provide training in medical and surgical neurology and related fields.
 The residency program is designed to prepare the candidate for ACVIM board certification in Neurology.
-The program is supervised by Dr. Dominik Faissler, DVM, DECVN (Neurology) and Dr. Philip March, DVM, DACVIM (Neurology).
+The program is supervised by Dr. Dominik Faissler, DVM, DECVN (Neurology) and Dr Ane Uriarte, DVM, DECVN (Neurology).

 The applicant should submit his or her application through AAVC‘s Veterinary Internship and Residency Matching Program.